Ocrabit/Dart-Board-Runnable-Implementation-with-Swing/README.md

 # Dart-Board-Runnable-Implementation-with-Swing
+### Description
-In this project I create a simple Dart Board interface in java that implements the Runnable class, uses swing for UI, and reads and writes text files to save round history.
+A Java project that features a Dart Board interface using the Runnable class and Swing for the UI.
+It includes reading and writing text files to save and load round histories.